Skip to Content

 For my money, nothing beats strolling the Italian-themed cobblestone streets of the Grand Canal Shoppes, complete with canals, gondoliers, and replica St. Mark’s Square.

-Rides atop STRAT: My personal favorite thing to do on the north end of the Strip is surprisingly not gambling-related.
+Rides atop STRAT: My favorite thing to do on the north end of the Strip is surprisingly not gambling-related.

-The rides are relatively inexpensive, never have a long wait, and scare the heck out of you by either dangling you off the tower, or shooting you straight up.
+They’re inexpensive, never have a long wait, and scare the heck out of you by either dangling you off the tower, or shooting you straight up.

 Even if you’re not a “rides person”, the observation deck at STRAT is a great value and provides stunning views of Las Vegas.